xieshihua/utilities/cmd/readme.md

   C:\dvlp>save_permission_batch D: C:\temp\D_Permissions /t

+Remarks:
-This script calls save_permission.cmd.
+1. This script calls save_permission.cmd.
 You must update Path_save_permission variable.
-Alternatively, you may add the path of save_permission.cmd to the Path environment variable.
+2. Alternatively, you may add the path of save_permission.cmd to the Path environment variable.
+3. Set the Exclusion_List variable to exclude sub directories you want to escape.
 </pre>
 ### `start_service.cmd` Start a Windows service if it is not running.<a id='start_service'></a>
 <pre>
 *********************************************************************
+start_service.cmd:
-start_service.cmd: Start a Windows service if it is not running.
+Start a Windows service if it is not running.
 *********************************************************************

 start_service.cmd [/?] [/T] service_name